We love our community of #kidlit illustrators, both faculty and students. Here are some blog posts that celebrate the art of–well, making art!

 Robert Blake shares his best practices for using journals and sketchbooks.
 Can you believe he has 25,000 pages in his personal sketchbook library?Read about them here.

-Matt Phelan shares his particular method for creating comics.
+Matt Phelan talks about process.
 Find out what it is

 Don Tate shares the process he went through to get the details right for his nonfictionpicture book biography about the creator of the Super Soaker water gun.
 Glimpse his process here.